How to make video and audio accessible

 Making existing videos accessible

-Linking to videos without captions
+Linking to external videos without captions

 Accessibility standards